 Deploying NGINX Ingress Controller with Integrated Wallarm Services¶

 These instructions provide you with the steps to deploy the Wallarm NGINX-based Ingress controller to your K8s cluster.
-The solution involves the default functionality of Community Ingress NGINX Controller with integrated Wallarm services.
+The solution is deployed from the Wallarm Helm chart.

-The solution has the following architecture:
+It has the following architecture:

 Use cases¶